 The Austin Jewish Community Archive (AJCA) is a project of the Austin History Center in partnership with a volunteer committee whose members share a common interest in preserving the history of the Jewish community in Austin.
 Members of the committee represent the area synagogues and many of the Jewish organizations in Austin.
 The AJCA’s mission is to collect, organize, and preserve the Austin Jewish community’s records – individual, organizational, and business – wherever available, including oral histories.
 Collectively, these materials tell the stories of the Austin Jewish community.
 The project began in 2018.

-The AJCA’s efforts have already borne fruit with the acquisition of 2 important collections:
+The AJCA’s efforts have already borne fruit with the following important acquisitions:

 - Philip Spertus Austin Jewish Community Center Records